Embrace-Change-Consulting/managerdash-docs/docs/6_pr_review.md

 **Rate PRs When**:
 - You've reviewed the PR thoroughly
-- It's been merged or closed
 - You have enough context to evaluate
-- Preparing for performance reviews
+- The contribution is meaningful (ie: not bumping a dependency)
+- It would provide good context during a performance review

 **Don't Rate If**:
 - You haven't reviewed it
-- It's still in draft
 - You lack context to judge
 - It's trivial (typo fixes, etc.)